-In statistical inference, the set of observed data that is used to draw inferences is called sample.
-The number of observations in the sample is called sample size.
+In statistical inference, the set of observed data that is used to draw inferences is called sample, and the number of observations in the sample is called sample size.

 A more accurate definition follows.

 Definition Suppose a sample is made of realizations of random variables - or random vectors.
 Then we say that the sample has size or that the sample size is .